 28 March 2019, Thursday, 7 pm.
 LADA (Live Art Development Agency).
 The Garrett Centre, 117A Mansford Street, London E2 6LX.
-The evening will include performances, provocations, readings and contributions from special guests.
-The book will be available at the event at a special launch price of only £10 and will then be available from Unbound and in selected bookshops at £15.
+The evening will include performances, provocations, readings and contributions from special guests including SPLIT BRITCHES!
+The book will be available at the event at a special launch price of only £10 and will then be available from Unbound and in selected bookshops (including bookartbookshop) at £15.

 3 May 2019 Friday, 7 pm.
 LADA (Live Art Development Agency).
 The Garrett Centre, 117A Mansford Street, London E2 6LX.
 Next in a gen-age* series in cooperation with the Live Art Development Agency featuring the amazing Mexican, feminist guest artist Monica Mayer.

-Collaboration with Valiz/KT press on a publication about Feminist Art Activisms and Artivisms.
+Collaboration with Valiz/KT press on a publication about Feminist Art and Activism.
 Stand by for further details.

 14 December 2018, Cabaret Melancholique, Pantomime Unicorn, Venue and time TBA